 A final transcript is one that reflects final results for all courses completed with no interim registrations remaining.
 Normally, a final, official transcript is required in order to make a final decision regarding admission eligibility or, for transfer students, for transfer credit evaluation.

 The issuing authority for transcripts and other confirmations may change from jurisdiction to jurisdiction.
-University or College transcripts are normally issued by the institution’s Registrar’s Office.
-Official transcripts for high school studies may be issued by the government office responsible for education, by the school district, or by the school itself.
+University or College transcripts are normally issued by the institution’s Registrar’s Office/Records Office.
+Official transcripts for high school studies may be issued by the government office responsible for education, by the school district, by the examining agency, or by the school itself.
 Guidance Counsellors or Principals can confirm this if a student is not sure of the issuing authority for their high school records.

 See the Office of the Registrar's contact information here to confirm the address for submitting documents in support of applications for admission to the University and for specific programs.